jscoq/jscoq/README.md

 * There may be threading and performance problems.

 ## Contact & Sponsorship ##

-Emilio J. Gallego Arias `e+jscoq at x80.org`.

-jsCoq has been make possible thanks to funding by the [FEEVER](http://feever.fr) project.
+![FEEVER Logo](/images/feever-logo.png?raw=true "Feever Logo") jsCoq has been make possible thanks to funding by the [FEEVER](http://feever.fr) project.

-![FEEVER Logo](/images/feever-logo.png?raw=true "Feever Logo")
+Contact: Emilio J. Gallego Arias `e+jscoq at x80.org`.

 ## How to Install/Build ##